urbanjost/easy/README.md

    git status

    # add the changed files to the list of files to commit to your new version
-   git add fpm.toml
+   git commit --all      # adds all the files you changed
+   # optionally you can list the files by name with add command(s)
-   git add app/main.f90
+   git add fpm.toml app/main.f90

    # create your new version
    git commit -m 'test using my repository'